 Back to top

-Responsibilities: Staff and volunteers walk the trails once a week while recording developmental stages of the spring wildflowers in the wooded areas before the summer flowers begin to take over and the tree canopy begins to shade the forest floor.
+Responsibilities: Staff and volunteers walk the trails while recording developmental stages of the spring wildflowers in the wooded areas before the summer flowers begin to take over and the tree canopy begins to shade the forest floor.
 Species locations are also kept as descriptions and/or GPS coordinates.
 Photography is encouraged and utilized to record development.

 Project Feeder Watch